 Polish grammar and writing skills to prepare for college level writing, listen and comprehend speaking from a variety of sources.

 English for Academic Purposes (EAP) 3

-15 weeks (18 hours per week plus one university course)
+15 weeks (18 hours per week plus two university course)

 Listen to lectures and academic presentations, create presentations, write college level essays, read and critique texts and academic articles.